AnsgarNell/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+To begin, yes, the pipeline will fail as proved testing the program against more difficult videos like _challenge___video.mp4_ or _harderchallengevideo.mp4_.

+The main issue while developing the program was the huge difference in results that one obtains when changing a little bit values like src ord dst coordinates or their offset.

+On the other hand, the thresholding should be improved probably using R, G or B color thresholding and maybe some kind of Region Of Interest filter.

+Also, the detected lines in previous frames where used always.
+A better approach would be to check with the curvature and distance to lane center if the detection is good enough and maintain an arry of n last detected lanes to have an average value.